FAQs & Key Policies

 5. What is the first step?

-For semester or year abroad programs, the first step is to meet with Mr. Das or Dean Mangieri in the Off-Campus Study Office, 124 Roger Williams Hall.
+For semester or year abroad programs, the first step is to meet with Mr. Das in the Center for Global Education, 124 Roger Williams Hall.
 Students meet directly with the faculty leading Fall Semester Abroad programs and Off-Campus Short Term courses.

 6. What is the application process?

-There is a Bates Off-Campus Study application and a program/university application.
-Students need to apply to Bates for off-campus study if they want to study elsewhere at any time during the following year.
+There is a Bates Off-Campus Study registration form and a program/university application.
+Students need to register for off-campus study if they want to study elsewhere at any time during the following year.
 This application is due in early February.
-The Bates Fall Semester Abroad Program does not require the separate Bates application.
+The Bates Fall Semester Abroad Program does not require the separate Bates registration form.
 The program and university applications tend to be short and are available online.
 Many programs and universities do not require a letter of recommendation; some require one letter, a few two letters.

 7. Is there a deadline?